 - Are the risks of adopting the structure low in regards to bureaucracy, business rigidity and motivation?

-If you answer yes to any one of the three questions above, then a centralized structure is probably the better option for your organization or business.
+If you answer yes to any one of the three questions above, then a centralized approach is probably the better option for your organization or business.

 Larger organizations tend to require decentralized structures simply because they have several divisions, departments, and customer demographics spread more evenly.
 High growth and expansion can also call for decentralized processes, which is why a lot of larger and more successful businesses follow this structure.
 As you grow and expand, it’s more natural to open additional locations and influential properties.